This information applies to pages in the CSUN template system.Windows-press ALT + an access key. Macintosh-press CTRL + an access key.

 YOUR FIRST STEP after your receive your CSUN username and password: Activate your CSUN account on the web portal.
 Once you do this, you can access all the information in your records.
 You will be able to access the schedule of classes, obtain financial information, register for classes, etc. For more information, please visit the following links: http://www.csun.edu/itr/guides/account.html and http://www.csun.edu/anr/soc/guides/index.html.

-Please note: If you see a class listed in the catalog but not in the schedule, it means the course is not offered during the Spring semester.
+If you see a class listed in the catalog but not in the schedule, it means the course is not offered during the Fall semester.
 A catalog lists all the courses ever offered through the university, whereas, a schedule lists courses that are actually offered during a specific semester.

 If you cannot register for a specific class, it is because departments have their restrictions or prerequisites per course.
 This may prevent you from registering for that class.
 Please contact us to request a support letter.
 You may email this letter to the professor as an attachment or print and present to professors when trying to add a class during the Add/Drop period.

-HOUSING: If you have applied for on-campus housing, you must use your student ID number from now on to access your housing information.
-If you have already arranged to stay in on-campus housing, Spring 2013 check-in is on Friday, January 18th, 2013.
+If you have applied for on-campus housing, you must use your student ID number from now on to access your housing information.
+If you have already arranged to stay in on-campus housing, Spring 2013 check-in is on Saturday, August 24, 2013.
+You may request an early check-in by completing the attached EARLY CHECK IN form and returning it to email@example.com.
 For all housing inquiries, please contact the Housing Office at (818) 677-2160.
-Information on Student Housing is also available online at https://housing.csun.edu/.
+Information on Student Housing is also available online at http://housing.csun.edu/.

 Important: Students are responsible for making their own arrangements for transport.